 Also appropriately, Salvador’s mother – in a series of flashbacks – is played by another luminous Almodovar muse in the form of Penelope Cruz, who has starred in the director’s Volver and All About My Mother, amongst others.
 “It was very moving because Penelope’s really like a part of my family, and since we started working together more than 20 years ago, we have always had a very close relationship,” the director explains.
 “I love her a lot and I know that she really loves me deeply.
 And when I finished the script, I immediately thought about Penelope.
 This mother is very different from the mother she performed in Volver.
 But, I mean, both of them are survivors, and fighters, but they belonged to a different period of Spain.
 In Volver, she is a contemporary woman, so it’s very sexy.
 But in this one, it’s a Spanish mother of the early sixties, which was a very bad period for Spanish families.
 She has to live in that cave which, for the kid, is wonderful, because it’s like a fairy tale.
 But for a cleaning lady, it is something tragic.
 She’s great, and I’m very happy to have her in the movie because, also, part of this kind of biographical part of the movie is that I try to be surrounded by people that are like my artist family.
 There is an emotional familiarity with the actors.”

-Pain And Glory will screen at The Melbourne International Film Festival on August 4, 12 and 18.
+Pain And Glory will screen at the Brisbane International Film Festival on October 6 and 12.
 For all ticketing and venue information, head to the official website.